-Jacqueline Harding focuses on labor and employment law in addition to product liability, business and healthcare litigation.
+Jacqueline Harding is well regarded for her service as chair of the firm’s Pro Bono Committee and her involvement in professional activities devoted to the advancement of women and minority attorneys.
+Jackie’s law practice focuses on labor and employment law in addition to product liability, business and health care litigation.
 In her practice, Jackie represents clients in state and federal courts, arbitrations, mediations, civil service commission hearings, EEOC/DFEH administrative hearings, and labor commission and OSHA hearings.
-She has litigated several class action lawsuits brought under the Federal Labor Standards Act.
+She has litigated several class action lawsuits brought under the Fair Labor Standards Act.

 Prior to joining Wilson Elser, Jackie worked in the Labor Relations Department at The Walt Disney Company, an American multinational diversified mass media company.
 Before becoming a lawyer, she was a television producer for 13 years, including producing an Emmy award–winning weekly magazine series in Chicago for a major network.
 In Los Angeles, she and her husband owned several businesses, including two restaurants in a national chain.